Masantol: Tragedy

 On January 7, 2008, one person drowned, another missing and 40 others were injured due to electric shocks, when a live cable hit the floating pagoda boat in the fluvial festival of Virgen La Purisima Concepcion at Barangay Alauli.

 Geography

 Masantol is almost surrounded by the municipality of Macabebe (For it was once a former part of the town).
 It is known to be the southernmost town in the province of Pampanga.
 It is bounded to the north by the municipality of Macabebe; to the east by the municipalities of Calumpit and Hagonoy in Bulacan; to the west by Macabebe; and to the south by some parts of Macabebe and Manila Bay.

+Masantol is 18 km from San Fernando and 62 km from Manila.

 Climate

 Barangays

-Masantol is politically subdivided into 26 barangays and 2 independent/dependent sitios.
+Masantol is politically subdivided into 26 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.